Skip to main content

 “Sporting a title that can be read two ways, ‘Lamb’ is ultimately a cautious, sensitive, admirably unresolved attempt to dramatize a relationship for which society makes no allowance and offers no definition.
 That the characters’ connection should be morally rejected doesn’t entirely account for the bittersweet resonance of their final encounter — one that you watch with a sense of relief that their time together has come to an end, but also a strange and equally undeniable gratitude that they had it to begin with.”

 It seems to be only when mainstream viewers accidentally stumble upon the film that we see the exclamation points.
 See: this snapshot of the comments under the film’s trailer on YouTube.
 I feel like people who react with such righteous fury misunderstand the film, or indeed misunderstand the nature of representation.
 Displaying a certain behavior onscreen is not always an endorsement of said behavior.
 (See: basically any Martin Scorsese film.)
 It can sometimes feel that way, but acknowledging that the human psyche is subject to certain kinds of mistakes is not advocacy for humans to make those mistakes.
-Sometimes it’s just there to remind us that the human experience is full of contradictions.
+It’s often just there to remind us that the human experience is full of contradictions.
+In the case of Lamb, the film is exploring how neglect and apathy can have lingering effects on a society and the people who must fight for oxygen within it.

 Ross Partridge has also said,